 Managing Risk in Treasury Management

-onboarding treasury management risk management Feb 13, 2024
+treasury management onboarding treasury management risk management Feb 13, 2024

 Managing Risk in Treasury Management

 Managing risk in Treasury Management (TM) services is crucial, akin to credit management.
-TM services can pose credit risks similar to those encountered in loan facilities offered to business clients, among other risks.
+TM services can pose credit risks similar to those encountered in loan facilities offered to business customers, among other risks.
 It's essential to perform risk assessments of these services and verify the creditworthiness of the businesses utilizing them.

 Beginning this process involves identifying which TM services present risks and ensuring their use is secure and prudent.
 This involves asking questions like those posed when extending a loan to a business: Is the institution likely to be repaid after the funds are disbursed?
 Can the business sustain the debt, especially if the transaction proceeds without sufficient funds?
 It's important to closely analyze these services to address these concerns.